 For your future we wish you all the very best and are looking forward to the time we still spend together.

 The JKU Early Research Achievement Award was created to honor outstanding scientific achievements of young scientists at the JKU.
 36 young researchers who have already completed their dissertation or have published one or more high-profile publications in the course of their dissertation were honored.
-One of our colleagues DI Patricia Pappenreiter received this Award for her cooperation and essential experiments for the publication of “Biological methane production under putative Enceladus-like conditions” in the renowned journal “Nature communications”.
+One of our colleagues DI Patricia Pappenreiter received this Award for her cooperation and essential experiments for the publication of “Biological methane production under putative Enceladus-like conditions, opens an external URL in a new window” in the renowned journal “Nature communications”.
 After the solemn presentation by faculty director Pabel for the Faculty of Law and faculty director Pernsteiner for the Faculty of Social Sciences and Economics, and faculty director Müller for the Faculty of Science and Science and Vice-Rector Egyed as the first well-wishers, a buffet invited all Award winners, family and friends for a little party afterwards.

 Once in a great while…